wedesoft/www.wedesoft.de/_posts/2023-05-03-volumetric-clouds.md

 ![Anisotropic scattering](/pics/anisotropic.jpg)

 The rendering does not include self-shadowing.
-Shadows are usually computed by sampling rays towards the light source for each existing sample of the cloud cube.
+Shadows are usually computed by sampling light rays towards the light source for each sample of the view ray.
 However a more efficient way is to use [deep opacity maps][5].
 In a similar fashion to shadow maps, a depth map of the start of the cloud is computed as seen from the light source.
 While rendering the depth map, several samples of the opacity (or transmittance) behind the depth map are taken with a constant stepsize.